-Interns will break into teams of 2-3 based on mutual interest in an area for consultation.
-Then they will identify a scenario in which they may be asked to serve as a consultant (e.g., founding a peer consulting group; addressing interpersonal problems in leadership and management) and the theoretical consultation model you will apply to this problem.
+At their sites, interns under the supervision of their site directors and the Internship Consortium Director, will identify a scenario in which they are asked to serve as a consultant (e.g., founding a peer consulting group, addressing interpersonal problems in leadership and management).
 Interns will identify all relevant stakeholder(s) in the scenario and their roles as a consultant to each group.
-Interns will propose a method to learn more information about the problem that you will then use to formulate the problem incorporating all of the perspectives of stakeholders.
+Interns will propose a method to learn more information about the problem that you will then use to formulate the problem incorporating all the perspectives of stakeholders.
 Interns will pay special attention for the needs and differences that might arise from working across disciplines.
 Interns will propose some solution(s) to the problem that will be realistic and feasible for the client to undertake.
 Interns will consider legal and ethical issues, including navigating multicultural differences, that might arise in this consultation and the solution(s) they will provide.
 Finally, interns will offer a method for evaluation of the outcome of the solution(s).
-Interns will then create a PowerPoint presentation with their group on the various steps your consultation will take, which you will present to your colleagues.
-Finally, interns will individually complete the Consultation Summary Form (Appendix Q) and turn it in to the Internship Consortium Director.
+Interns will individually complete the Consultation Summary Form (Appendix Q) and turn it in to the Internship Consortium Director.